dgonzalb/BambooPaymentDoc/content/en/Payouts/Payouts API/Using-Payouts-API.md

 | `errors` | Errors that may appear.
 Find the possible errors [here]({{< ref "Payout-Error-Codes.md">}}). |

 * `BadRequest`: HttpCode `HttpCode 400`.<br>
-The validation of the message failed, and the Payout is **Declined**.
+The validation of the message failed, and the Payout **is not created**.

 **Response body**
 ```json